Lipova, Arad

 The first written record of the town dates back to 1315 under the name Lipwa.
 In 1324 the settlement was mentioned as castellanus de Lypua, a place-name that reflects its reinforced character of that time.

 Population

-According to the census of 2011 the population of the town was 9,648 inhabitants.
-The ethnic groups were: 94% Romanians, 2.89% Hungarians, 1.47% Roma, 1.27% Germans, 0.07% Slovaks, 0.18% Ukrainians and 0.1% of other or undeclared nationalities.
+At the 2021 census, Lipova had a population of 10,040.
+At the 2011 census, the town had 9,648 inhabitants; of those, 94% were Romanians, 2.89% Hungarians, 1.47% Roma, 1.27% Germans, 0.18% Ukrainians, 0.07% Slovaks, and 0.1% of other or undeclared nationalities.

 Etymology

 Its name is derived from the Slavic word lipa, linden tree, with the -ova suffix.

 History

 Situated at the crossing of the roads leading to Transylvania, Banat, and Wallachia, Lipova had a history full of vicissitudes.
 It was situated strategically at the Mureș River's exit from the defile, and consequently it was an extremely enviable centre.
 After the Tartar invasion in 1241 the fortresses were rebuilt, and the lines of the future urban settlement started to get contoured around the castle.
-Several names of famous historical personalities are related to this castle, such as John Hunyadi, Matthias Corvinus, György Dózsa, John Zápolya, etc. Due to the continuous disputes, the town has become four times under Turk administration (between 1552 and 1595, between 1613 and 1686, between 1690-1691 and between 1695 and 1716), and starting with 1716 it became under Habsburg domination.
+Several names of famous historical personalities are related to this castle, such as John Hunyadi, Matthias Corvinus, György Dózsa, John Zápolya, etc. Due to the continuous disputes, the town has become four times under Turkish administration (between 1552 and 1595, between 1613 and 1686, between 1690-1691 and between 1695 and 1716), and starting with 1716 it came under Habsburg domination.
+During the first Ottoman rule Lipova became the centre of the Lipova Sanjak.
+Muslims lived in the centre of the city and were constituted by soldiers or their families residing in the castle and its outskirts.
+While the countryside and other towns within the sanjak were exclusively Christian.
 In the 18th-19th centuries Lipova was a well-developed economic centre with famous craftsmen working here.
 In the period of the revolution in 1848-49 and in the beginning of the 20th century Lipova became an important centre of political and national emancipation, due to the activity of remarkable personalities, such as Nicolae Bălcescu, Vasile Goldiș, Alexandru Mocioni, and Teodor Șerb.